Parallel array formulas

 },

-Code snippet taken from the exaxmple, ParallelArray.json.
-Click RASON Examples -- Example Models using Arrays Loops and Tables -- Using Arrays to open.
+Code snippet taken from the example, ParallelArray.json.
+Click RASON Examples -- Example Models using Arrays Loops and Tables -- Using an Array to open.

 |